adarsh-singh01/PrithWe/README.md

 4. View the calculated carbon footprint and suggestions for reducing emissions.

 ## Motivation

-The motivation behind PrithWe is to provide a tool that helps individuals and businesses become more aware of their environmental impact.
+It was a college project and the motivation behind PrithWe is to provide a tool that helps individuals and businesses become more aware of their environmental impact.
 By understanding their carbon footprint, users can take actionable steps towards reducing their emissions and contributing to a healthier planet.

 ## License